ohmpi/ohmpi/doc/source/source_rst/software/operations/config.rst

 A default version of `config.py` is provided in the repository.
 This file should be edited to customize the configuration following the user's needs and preferences.
 A series of default configuration files are available in the configs folder.
-A simple helper command can help you select the appropriate configuration file depending on your version of the meausurement board and type of MUX boards.
+A simple helper command can help you select the appropriate configuration file depending on your version of the measurement board and type of MUX boards.
 The helper will ask you a few questions and will select the right configuration for your case.
 It can be called in via the terminal as

 .. code-block:: bash